 Glanmore National Historic Site is the finest landmark in Belleville.
 It is maintained by the City of Belleville Corporation and managed by the Department of Parks, Entertainment and Community Services.
 Ontario's Ministry of Heritage, Sport, Tourism and Culture Industries provides funds to maintain this historic site.
 The museum is home to an 1883 mansion noted for its Second Empire architecture & grand period interiors.
-The collection of artifacts reflecting the history of the Belleville region.
+The collection of artifacts reflects the history of the Belleville region.
 Its artifacts related to local history are included as part of the restored rooms of the historic house.
 Exhibits at Glanmore National Historic Site provide an important link between the community and its heritage.
 The Historic Site offers public programs and exhibitions.
 Temporary exhibits relating to local history or topics of community interest are offered annually.
-However, admission fees is free for children under 5.

 Best Landmarks in Belleville